Winds of Change

 Communities in underdeveloped countries have a hard time providing reliable electricity to residents and businesses far from the few power grids available.
 Even cities in the USA and Europe are challenged in providing electricity to everyone who needs it during peak consumption times.

 Energy demand is one of the biggest issues and largest costs industrial and manufacturing companies face each year.
 Regions with strong, stable power grids have a huge advantage in attracting industry and economic development.

 Alternative Resource Group (ARG), a US-based energy project development company, is out to level the playing field by providing companies with more control over the power they need.
 Investors attracted to ARG see the company as a paradigm changer that offers a simple but powerful premise, ‘Power anywhere in the world.
 Anytime.’

 It is now possible to leapfrog over the heavy investments needed for the mature major players including coal and nuclear.
 We can deploy energy assets where they are needed with low cost, low emission energy.
 It allows remote areas to host manufacturing, technology, and other industries that require reliable, inexpensive power—an imperative for economic development.”

 A New Model for New Energy

 ARG is also developing a new kind of operating platform that manages a secure smart-grid system using an Internet-based advanced blockchain backbone and Digital Ledger Technology.
-The company is also building modular micro refineries that process waste gas from oil exploration and convert it into a usable fuels, including ultra low sulfur jet fuel, gas, diesel and LP.

 What does all of this mean to international economies?
 With the global need for energy predicted to double by 2035, it means the whole world is now open, with opportunities for new areas to enter the production game.